January 6, 2022

 These workflow applications can be part of an entire suite of applications or can be stand-alone as well.
 This means they can be integrated with other applications or act as a one-stop-solution point for repetitive tasks.

-Even before the pandemic, workflow applications were already a huge part of private sector organizations.
-A few of observed advantages were:
+Even before the pandemic, workflow applications were already a huge part of private-sector organizations.
+A few of the observed advantages were:

 With such already established improvements across the board, public sector entities, which are usually a little too cautious about adopting new changes, can no longer ignore these applications.
 With established credentials of workflow applications, they have now started demanding their place in the governance suite as well.

-It’s to be noted that process re-designing in a public sector environment is always a challenge as changes must jump through multiple hierarchies.
+It’s to be noted that process re-designing in a public sector environment is always challenging as changes must jump through multiple hierarchies.

 The National Knowledge Commission (NKC) recently reviewed these various eGovernance projects.
 There were multiple observations across, but the ones that stood out are: